IrodakhonRuziyeva/skills-customize-your-github-copilot-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Hangman Game

+## 🎯 Objective

-Build the classic word-guessing game using Python strings, loops, and user input.
+Build a classic word-guessing game that helps practice string manipulation, loops, and user input in Python.

-## � What You'll Build

-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+## 📝 Tasks

+### 🛠️ Create the Game Logic

+#### Description
+Build the core game mechanics that handle word selection, guessing, and game state tracking.

+#### Requirements
+Completed program should:

 - Randomly select words from a predefined list
+- Track and update the game state (remaining attempts, guessed letters)
+- Handle user input for letter guesses
+- Display the current word state using underscores and revealed letters
+- Validate user input and handle invalid guesses appropriately

+### 🛠️ Implement the User Interface

+#### Description
+Create an interactive console interface that provides clear feedback to the player.

+#### Requirements
+Completed program should:

-- Accept letter guesses and show current progress (_ _ _ format)
+- Show the current state of the word (e.g., "_ _ A _ _")
-- Track incorrect guesses remaining
+- Display number of remaining attempts
-- End when word is guessed or attempts exhausted
+- Show all previously guessed letters
-- Display win/lose messages
+- Print appropriate win/lose messages
+- Provide clear instructions to the player